sdtemple/isweep/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is in a stable state.
+I am commited to providing quick support via GitHub Issues at least into 2026.

 Data Requirements